What is a calculated field?

 - Lexio will auto-populate the expression for your field based on the formula provided

-- But you can always override expressions as needed!
+- But you can always override expressions as needed, or click Revert Expressions to go back to the system generated expression.

 - Lexio will guess the styling type of your calculated field based on inputs, but you can override this